jorgehortelano/beholder/README.md

-	hello		will show the name (alias) of the device. select <alias>	select the device to accept other commands. detect		start the sensor detection for the selected device. disable <alias>	stops sending alerts from sensors.
+	hello		will show the name (alias) of the device. select <alias>	select the device to accept other commands. enable		start the sensor detection for the selected device. disable		stops sending alerts from sensors.
+	help            shows these options.

 For using this application at least you need to select the node first, and then start the detection.